adtzlr/felupe/docs/howto/meshgen.rst

 A three-dimensional example demonstrates a combination of two different expansions of a rectangle, fill-betweens of two lines and a circle.

 ..  code-block:: python

-    import felupe as fem
-    import numpy as np

     circle = fem.Circle(radius=1, centerpoint=(0, 0), sections=(0, 90, 180, 270), n=6)